Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 He stood up to his full height and tasted the smoke one last time, then decided to call for the others.
 He took the shouting-stone from his belt and spun it in a slow circle from his hand until it was hooting quietly to itself, just loud enough for him to hear.

 With three sharp strong swipes, he made it shout three times, waited a moment then did it again, and again.
-Three groups of three shouts---a call for advice, not an alarm.
+Three groups of three shouts - a call for advice, not an alarm.

 He was just getting to the point of contemplating whether to repeat the call in case it had gone unheard when his father Vemet, his brother Yafek and Yan the Given Man joined them, also covered in mud and armed with spears, axes and slings.